dysonbehind/fps-config-for-competitive-dyson/gameinfo/eu/readme.txt

-Hello everyone, I want to put on the shelves all the popular questions on how to turn on, etc. (the list will be updated) ⚠️ Note about map rendering issues
+Hello everyone, I want to answer all the popular questions about how to enable and so on (the list will be updated).

+⚠️ Attention: Map display issues

-If you encounter a strange-looking map, visual glitches, or incorrect lighting (for example: broken shadows, flickering objects, or overly dark/bright areas), it is recommended to:
+If you encounter an unusual map, visual glitches, or incorrect lighting (such as broken shadows, flickering objects, or overly dark/bright areas), it is recommended to:

-👉 Disable shadows in the in-game settings
+👉 Disable shadows from high to minimum in the game settings.

-This issue may occur due to aggressive graphics optimizations or conflicts with custom config values related to lighting and shadow rendering.

-Disabling shadows helps stabilize rendering and prevents most visual bugs on certain maps.

-\\ LIGHT
-r_drawskybox "1" // Enables sky rendering (skybox)
-r_draw3dskybox "1" // Enables 3D sky rendering (more detailed version)
+\\ NOW YOU NEED TO REGISTER THE LIGHT IN THE CONSOLE r_drawskybox "false" // Enables sky rendering (skybox) r_draw3dskybox "false" // Enables 3D sky rendering (more detailed version)

 \\ CHARM VISIBILITY IN THE STORE lb_enable_lights "1"